 Whether you run a towing and recovery business or maybe a repossession company, there’s one thing your business relies on: commercial vehicles.
-But flatbed tow trucks don’t come cheap.
+But flatbed tow trucks and wreckers don’t come cheap.
 You might not have the capital on hand to purchase one truck, let alone a fleet.

 Tow Truck Financing